nalioto/Red-tailed-Hawk-Analyses/README.md

 ## Project Background
 This Respository is set up to contain the code for all of my dissertation chapters that are focused on various aspects of the migratory ecology of Red-tailed Hawks *Buteo jamaicensis* that migrate through the Straits of Mackinac in Michigan.
-Each chapters code is stored in separarte folders where the code used to clean/prep the data and run each analysis will be provided.
+Each chapter has its own folder where the code used to clean/prep the data and run each analysis will be provided.
 The actual movement data will not be stored here but can be made available upon reasonable request.

 ### Chapter 2